 Lastly, companies can encourage peer-to-peer recognition by giving each employee a bucket of points they can use to recognize their co-workers.
 Then they should be encouraged to give points.
 Nothing builds camaraderie like receiving real recognition from a colleague.
 This is a great way to build a culture of recognition within your company that starts from leadership and managers to every person in the organization.

 Properly promoting your points-based reward program – reminding managers of the overall purpose of it, as well as encouraging employees to take advantage of it – will help your company reap the benefits that come from a rewards and recognition culture.
+Need help with your team recognition program?
+Download our Total Recognition Checklist to get started!

 C.A.
 Short Company partners with companies to manage, drive and facilitate increased employee engagement to increase financial performance, productivity, quality, and core performance outcomes.
 Our process and research-based platform enables executives and managers to engage their teams to increase the bottom line, motivate staff, and incentivize positive behavior.
 To Request a Complimentary Consultation, click here.